Technology Usage Policy

 C. Other Sanctions for Misuse and Reporting Misuse

-If abuse of Lynchburg College computing facilities occurs from campus or via modem or network access, persons responsible for such abuse will be held accountable and may be subject to disciplinary action.
+If abuse of Lynchburg College computing facilities occurs from campus or external network access, persons responsible for such abuse will be held accountable and may be subject to disciplinary action up to and including dismissal from employment or the College.
 Moreover, individuals or groups who take actions that may have legal implications are subject to further sanctions by relevant law enforcement authorities.

 Abuses of computer resources are direct violations of the College's standards of conduct as outlined in faculty, staff, and student handbooks.
 Alleged violations of this policy will be processed according to the procedures outlined in these handbooks.
 Also, unauthorized downloading and file-sharing of copyrighted materials, such as music and movies, by students is addressed through a three-tier response system detailed at /copyrightcomplaints.xml.

 Users are expected to cooperate with authorized investigations of technical problems or use of technology facilities that may be unauthorized, illegal, or in violation of this policy.
-Except as noted in Section IV.B above, an explanation of any revocation of access will be provided to the user, and an appeal may be made following existing appeal procedures.
+Except as noted in Section IV.B above, an explanation of any revocation of access will be provided to the user, and an appeal may be made in accordance with existing College procedures.

-Any user who is the victim of harassment or other abuse involving the College's computing or electronic communication facilities or any user who becomes aware of a violation of this policy should report the possible abuse or violation to his/her supervisor or to the appropriate administrator listed above.
-Such reports will be handled in accordance with the College's Human Rights Policy, and where appropriate, the College will inform the user of the right to file a complaint under that policy.
+Any user who is the victim of harassment or other abuse involving the College's computing or electronic communication facilities or any user who becomes aware of a possible violation of this policy should report the harassment or abuse to his/her supervisor or to the appropriate administrator listed above.
+Anonymous reporting will be accepted through the Campus Conduct Hotline at 866-943-5787.